AFriendlyIrin/SMT-text-editing/README.md

 * **Death → Reaper**: The Japanese is "shinigami", which is translated as "Reaper" in the rest of the series.
 * **Fury & Tyrant → God**: These are the titles for Vishnu and Shiva, respectively.
 They make no sense for either (Vishnu is a *preserver*, not a destroyer; Shiva is not a "demon lord"), so I just gave them the same title as Brahman since they're part of Brahman in Hindu theology.
 * **Fiend (DDS2) → Judge**: In Japanese Satan's title is the same word used for "the Devil", which makes no sense when he is not only a different being from Lucifer but of opposite alignment in SMT.
 I'm making an executive decision and giving him a completely different title that fits his actual identity.
+#### Devil Survivor
+* **Avatar → Mythic** (rather than Eidolon) because there's no Holy race to conflict with it and "Eidolon" was too long.
+(Also, most of the demons under this race are Holy in other games anyway.)
+* **Snake → Wyrm** (rather than Drake) because the demons under this race *are* genuinely snakelike (with the exception of Pendragon), so I chose the term that maintains a sense of slithery worminess.
+* **Touki → Brute** (rather than Warrior) because there's no Brute race to conflict with it and most of the demons under this race are considered Brutes in other games.
+* **Avian** remains unchanged due to the absence of other bird races.

+Additionally, I took a few liberties with the demon birth messages, since they're unique to each demon in Devil Survivor.
+Heqet introduces herself as a "beast god", Airavata as a "divine steed", and Lucifer as "king of Hell".
+I think this is better for the demons who don't quite fit with the established names, especially since DeSu lumps a lot of races together.
 #### Strange Journey
 * **Awake → Awakened**.
 Why do the localizers love adjective races so much?
 * **Empty → Void**.
 It keeps happening!
 The Japanese is "Nihilistic Great Spirit" (虚大霊) for the curious, so "Nihilist" would also be valid.